 Placing the thumb up on the fingerboard changes our hand’s posture and alignment greatly.
 These changes are particularly disadvantageous in the Neck Region because of the larger distances between the notes (compared to in the higher registers).
-Those larger distances create a lot of extra tension for the fingers and hand which is why Thumbposition in the Neck Region is normally quite unergonomic, strained and uncomfortable.
+Those larger distances create a lot of extra tension for the fingers and hand, which is why thumbposition in the Neck Region is normally quite unergonomic, strained and uncomfortable.
 In the neck region, vibrato, expressive playing and extensions all become much more difficult as soon as we put the thumb up on the fingerboard.
-This is why we almost never use the Thumbposition to finger singing, lyrical, melodic passages in the Neck Region.
+This is why we almost never use the thumbposition to finger passages with a singing, lyrical, melodic character in the Neck Region.

 - the perfect fourth interval between the thumb and third finger, and